freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

           brightness.addListener(new RangedIntBehaviorListener() {
                @Override
                 public void onLowerBoundValue(Config params) {
-                //here you can add the code to execute if the brightness change to the
+                //here you can add the code to execute if the brightness changes to the
-                //lower value possible.
-Eg: brightness equals to zero means the
+                //lowest value possible.
+Eg: brightness equals zero means the
-               //light must be turned off.
+               //light must be off.
                  turnPowerOff(params);
                 }
                @Override
                 public void onUpperBoundValue(Config params) {
-                //here you can add the code to execute if the brightness change to the
+                //here you can add the code to execute if the brightness changes to the
-                //upper value possible.
-Eg: brightness equals to 100 means the
+                //highest value possible.
+Eg: brightness equals 100 means the
                 //light must be set to on and not dimmed. turnPowerOn(params);
                 }
                @Override
                public void onRangeValue(int rangeValue, Config params) {
                //here you can add the code to execute if the brightness changes to
                //a value inside the min-max range.
-Eg: brightness equals to 45 means
+Eg: brightness equals 45 means
-               //the object must change it's brightness value to 45. setBrightness(rangeValue, params);
+               //the object must change its brightness value to 45. setBrightness(rangeValue, params);
                 }
          });